„Mirroring“ my open-source Git repos to my Gitea instance

 (Hmm.
 Since there are comments in English maybe I found another block back then which uses the same idea.
 If I find it again I will link it here.)

-If you would like to comment on this post, feel free to write me a mail at comment(at)mmk2410(dot)org!
+I would like to hear what you think about this post.
+Feel free to write me a mail!Reply by mail